 - Age 35 to 39 with regular cycles, unprotected intercourse, and no pregnancy after 6 months

-- Age 40 or over with regular cycles, unprotected intercourse, and no pregnancy after 3 months
+- Age 40 or over with regular cycles, unprotected intercourse, and no pregnancy, more immediate evaluation and treatment are warranted

 3. Your period is here, there, or nowhere